42anonymous42/AIKAE/README.md

 # AIKAE

-This repository contains the official implementations of the models and experiments presented in the pre-print paper: Augmented Invertible Koopman Autoencoder.
+This repository contains the official implementations of the models and experiments presented in the pre-print paper: Augmented Invertible Koopman Autoencoder for long-term time series forecasting.

 **Basic usage:** Open any of the three notebooks in a Google Colab session and follow the instructions.
 The usage of a GPU is highly recommended for the computations to be realised in a reasonable time.